Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Conclusion

 \section{Conclusion}

-Considering a macrosystem prepared in a quasi-classical situation described in a tilted double-well potential, we studied the effect of the environment as a perturbation source.
-In this regime, the decoherence (dissipative) effects are reduced according to the so-called principal time domain in which $t\ll\Gamma_{1}^{-1}$ in (13) for $n=1$.
-Calculations of the tunneling probabilities show that the coherence effects are present, in spite of the interaction with the environment.
-To decide between the predictions of $QM$ and the requirements of $MR$, a type of LGI ($\mathcal{K}_{1}\leq1$) is examined in (29), when decoherence is assumed to be present, but not so dominant.
+Considering a macrosystem prepared in a quasi-classical situation described by a tilted double-well potential, we studied the effect of the environment as a perturbation source.
+In this regime, the decoherence (dephasing) effects are reduced according to the so-called principal time domain in which $t\ll\Gamma_{1}^{-1}$.
+Calculations of the tunneling probabilities show that the coherency could be present, in spite of the interaction with the environment.
+To decide between the predictions of $QM$ and the requirements of $MR$, a type of LGI ($\mathcal{K}_{1}\leq1$) is considered in (22), when decoherence action is assumed to be present, but not so dominant.
 The violation of this inequality shows that the quantum behavior of a macrosystem could be present in more realistic situations.
-So, the key parameter $\gamma$ (characterizing the effect of dissipation) in (31) is improved from $\gamma=0.31$ in previous works to $\gamma=0.66$.
-This improvement is crucial for showing the violation of LGIs in proposed future experiments.
-When the classical trait of the system is increased, which is illustrated by the larger values of $\gamma$ in (31), the assumption of non-invasive measurement becomes more determinate.
-This means that time-correlations could be assumed to be achieved by higher time-ordered probabilities at the macro-level [35].
-Due to the quantum calculations, however, this should be denied, since no three-varibale joint probability could be defined for our model in quantum formalism from which one can obtain two-variable time-correlations.
-So, for broader ranges of violation due to increased values of $\gamma,~(\gamma\sim\Gamma_{1}\sim (\tilde{h} )^{-1})$ which shows more classicality of the system, the violation of Leggett-Garg inequality features the violation of non-invasive measurability of the system in a more concrete fashion.
-Yet, it is an open queston, if in practice the same violation could be approved.
-If so, a consistency of $MR$ with an invasive-measurement account should be envisaged more seriously.
+Even a small tilt in the double well potential can effect on the LGI violation.
+So, the key parameter $\gamma$ (characterizing the effect of dephasing) is improved from $\gamma=0.31$ in the previous works to $\gamma=0.66$.

+Another important achievement is that by isolating the macrosystem at the time domain $t_{1}-t_{2}$ the LGI is violated even under strong decoherence effects at the other times.
+It should be mentioned that the time domain, $t_{1}-t_{2}$, can be considered as a very short time.These improvements are crucial for showing the violation of LGIs in the future proposed experiments.
+While the time domain $t_{1}-t_{3}$ can be very short.